machingclee/machingclee.github.io/static/media/189-aws-fargate.65a57dc9.md

 - We can start our deployment by simply running a task or creating a service using this task definition.

-- We first procede by creating a service directly.

-- Back to task definition, check our desired revision, and click Create service

   [![](/assets/tech/189/image-8.png)](/assets/tech/189/image-8.png)

+  We first proceed by creating a service directly.

+  Back to task definition, check our desired revision, and click Create service

 - Choose cluster (which groups our services), choose Launch type and choose FARGATE (default)